nmbader/pydisperse/README.md

 ## Docker

-Build the docker image (it should take about 20 seconds)
+Build the docker image (it should take about 3 minutes)
 ```
 docker build -f Dockerfile -t dispersion .
 ```